Rafaelhajjar/3D-Hand-Pose-Estimation/README.md

 **Issue**: Poor performance
 - **Solution**: Check data preprocessing, ensure pretrained weights loaded correctly (Part 2)

-### Contact
+### Support

-For questions or issues, please refer to course materials or office hours.
+For questions or issues:
+- Check the documentation in the notebooks
+- Review the troubleshooting section above
+- Open an issue on the GitHub repository